CODE OF BUSINESS CONDUCT AND ETHICS

 The Company will not discipline or retaliate against any employee who reports a complaint or concern, made in good faith.

 The Company strives to provide each employee with a safe and healthy work environment.
-Each director, officer and each employee has the responsibility for maintaining a safe and healthy workplace for all employees by following safety and health rules and practices and reporting accidents, injuries and unsafe equipment, practices, or conditions.
+Each director, officer and employee has the responsibility for maintaining a safe and healthy workplace by following safety and health rules and practices and reporting accidents, injuries and unsafe equipment, practices, or conditions.

 Violence and threatening behavior are not permitted.
 Employees should report to work in a condition to perform their duties, free from the influence of illegal drugs or alcohol.
 The use of illegal drugs in the workplace will not be tolerated.
 Please see the Company’s Safety in the Workplace and Drug and Alcohol policies in the Employee Handbook for further guidance.